 Being part of a thrifty family on a tight budget, I am interested in trying to save money in any way that I can.
 LoyalFree, the award-winning digital app for towns, has launched in Dorking, Surrey, not too far from where I live.
 I love Dorking, it is a fab, pretty-looking market town full of eclectic shops, pubs and cafes.
 The Dorking LoyalFree App is an all-in-one destination guide which gives customers an easy way to connect with the town and its businesses from their phone.
 It also gives the local businesses an easy way to share offers and build customer loyalty.

 Currently there are 58 offers on the app for Dorking.
 I have downloaded the app from the Play Store (it’s free by the way) for my android phone.
 It was easy to follow you can log in with Facebook or email.
-Already I can see deals with the cinema at Dorking Halls, money off meals at Ask Italian and special deals with Cafe Rouge.
+Already I can see deals with the cinema at Dorking Halls.
 You can collect loyalty stamps via the app by just taking a photo with your phone’s camera via the app.
 For example, collect 10 stamps and you could get a free hot drink in a cafe.

 The app is the brain-child of entrepreneurs Jason Nesbitt and Sophie Hainsworth, together they founded LoyalFree nearly two years ago from a local coffee shop in Edinburgh, the intention being to boost business for shops across the UK through an online loyalty scheme.
 Sophie tells me that the vast majority of the app users are female and aged 25-45.